 Maths, English, Science, Information Technology, P.S.H.E.
-(Personal, Social & Health Education), SEAL, Forest Schools, French and P.E. using Cornerstones Creative Curriculum which encompasses Music, History, Geography, Design Technology and Art.
+(Personal, Social & Health Education), Forest Schools, French and P.E. using a broad and balanced creative curriculum which encompasses Music, History, Geography, Design Technology and Art.

-We have close links with Middleton Technology School, Boarshaw Primary, Alkrington Primary and The Manchester United Foundation which provides our children with extra opportunities for learning, for example, inter-school competitions in times tables, spellings and sports.
+We have close links with Middleton Technology School, Boarshaw Primary, Alkrington Primary, Ed Start and Manchester City which provides our children with extra opportunities for learning, for example, inter-school competitions in times tables, spellings and sports.

 Reading is taught in EYFS, Key Stage 1 and 2 systematically through guided and shared reading sessions.
 All teachers and teaching assistants have been trained in these effective and proven approaches to the teaching of reading using Oxford Reading Tree and Project X in EYFS and Key Stage 1 and Rising Stars Reading Scheme and Cornerstones Love to Read Schemes in Key Stage 2.